PrestaShop/statsbestsuppliers/README.md

 ## About

-Enrich your stats, add a list of the best suppliers to the dashboard.
+Enrich your stats: add a list of the best suppliers to your dashboard.

 ## Reporting issues